 Appeals for Racial Justice in the Arts

-Four collectives — Black Opera Alliance, Black Administrators of Opera, Cultural New Deal, and We See You W.A.T. — have called on the arts sector to take pledges for racial justice.
+Five collectives — Black Opera Alliance, Black Administrators of Opera, Cultural New Deal, We See You W.A.T., and Asian Opera Alliance — have called on the arts sector to take pledges for racial justice.

 Black Opera Alliance